vercel/satori/README.md

 ## Contribute

-You can use [Satori’s playground](https://satori-playground.vercel.app) to test and report bugs of Satori.
+You can use the [Vercel OG Image Playground](https://og-playground.vercel.app/) to test and report bugs of Satori.
 Please follow our [contribution guidelines](/CONTRIBUTING.md) before opening a Pull Request.

 <br/>